-We intend to vigorously defend the complaint and pursue our counterclaims.
+We intend to vigorously defend these complaints and pursue our counterclaims, as applicable.
 At the current stage of the litigation, it is not possible to estimate the amount or range of possible loss that might result from an adverse judgment or a settlement of these matters.

 Litigation Involving Dr. Steven Fischkoff.
 On June 13, 2017, in an action titled Steven Fischkoff v.
 Lion Biotechnologies, Inc. and Maria Fardis, Dr. Steven Fischkoff, our former Vice President and Chief Medical Officer, filed a lawsuit against us in the Supreme Court of the State of New York, County of New York.
 Dr. Fischkoff was dismissed by us on March 28, 2017.
 Dr. Fischkoff was terminated "for cause" as that term is defined in his employment agreement.
 In his complaint, Dr. Fischkoff alleges breaches of his employment agreement and violation of New York Labor Law for failure to pay monies purportedly owed to him, and seeks to recover amounts including severance pay and retention bonus (totaling \$300,000), a prorated incentive bonus, and amounts relating to unvested options to 150,000 shares of our common stock, together with prejudgment interest, costs, expenses and attorneys' fees.
 On July 5, 2017, we filed a removal petition and removed the lawsuit to the United States District Court for the Southern District of New York, where the case has been assigned case no. 1:17-cv-05041.
 On July 14, 2017, we filed a partial answer and counterclaims against Dr. Fischkoff, denying his allegations, and alleging breach of contract and related claims, breach of fiduciary duty, and state and federal trade secret misappropriation and related claims, and sought a temporary restraining order and preliminary injunction against Dr. Fischkoff.
 On July 18, 2017, the court issued a temporary restraining order against Dr. Fischkoff requiring him to return our materials, prohibiting him from disclosing or using our company materials, and granting expedited discovery.
 On June 25, 2018, pursuant to a stipulation between the parties, the court entered a permanent injunction prohibiting Dr. Fischkoff from disclosing, possessing, or using any of the Company's proprietary materials or trade secrets.
-On July 5, 2018, the court entered an order dismissing two of Dr. Fischkoff's claims against us and Dr. Fardis.
-On October 18, 2018, Dr. F
+On July 5, 2018, the court entered an order dismissing two of Dr. Fischkoff's claims against us and Dr. Fardis, On October 18, 2018, Dr. Fischkoff amended his complaint to assert a new claim for defamation arising from SEC filings in which we provided the information about this litigation.